What is the Aged Care Volunteer Visitors Scheme?

-The Community Visitors Scheme (CVS) is an Australian Government funded program established to promote links between people living in an aged care home and the wider community.
+The Aged Care Volunteer Visitors Scheme (ACVVS) is an Australian Government funded program established to promote links between people living in an aged care home and the wider community.
 It has been expanded to include residential visits to those who have chosen to remain in their own homes.

 The Scheme is funded by the Australian Government, which provides grants to various community-based organisations, known as auspices, to administer the scheme.
-Each auspice has a Community Visitors Scheme Coordinator.
+Each auspice has a Aged Care Volunteer Visitors Scheme Coordinator.

 The Coordinator is responsible for: